✓ Updated March 2026

 Essential Travel Tips

-While credit cards are accepted in many hotels and larger shops, always have some Indian Rupees (INR) on hand for smaller vendors, auto-rickshaws, and local markets.
-ATMs are readily available, but it's wise to withdraw larger amounts at once to minimize transaction fees and carry smaller denominations for everyday purchases.
+While credit cards are accepted in larger hotels and shops, always carry a good amount of cash for smaller vendors, auto-rickshaws, and local markets like Hathi Pol.
+ATMs are available, but it's wise to withdraw larger sums at once to minimize transaction fees and potential issues.

 For getting around Udaipur, auto-rickshaws are your best bet.
-Always agree on the fare *before* you start your journey, and don't be afraid to negotiate politely.
-For longer distances or day trips, consider hiring a car with a driver for a set price for the day – it's surprisingly affordable and much more comfortable.
+Always agree on the fare *before* you start your journey, and don't be afraid to negotiate politely – a short ride within the old city might cost around ₹100-150.
+For longer distances or day trips, consider hiring a car with a driver for a fixed daily rate.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.